Duct tape is one of those marvelous all-purpose tools that all preppers love.

 There are special varieties of duct tape on the market that are ideal for these thermally intensive applications.

-Utilizing alternate adhesives that will not give up their grip when the going gets warm and a fiberglass scrim backing you can be assured of that awesome duct tape functionality no matter what you have planned.
+Utilizing an alternate rubber- based adhesive that will not give up their grip when the going gets warm and a fiberglass scrim backing you can be assured of that awesome duct tape functionality no matter what you have planned.

 Also consider that for certain specialized uses, any duct tape is the wrong tool for the job, period, and you should consider a metallic or foil tape or a specialty adhesive for the task.